 Being organised at work, especially working in hospitality and events, has been a must.
 It is definitely something I had to concentrate on and become better at overtime in my career.
 However, this has impacted on my social and home life, which I had become lazy at – putting things off, being unreliable, messy and chaotic.
 Not words I want to be associated with.
 The skills I have are so easy to put into my actual life, and it seems so odd to say I do not know why I did not do this before.

 So, if January does have to be the annual ‘Get Organised Month’ then I would encourage you to do so.
 Truly consider what things you want to focus on, and more importantly how you are going to do it.
-Perhaps you want to keep your personal and work spaces tidy, or want to remember birthdays, anniversaries and other important dates, or it is just a messy draw or cupboard that you cannot close because it is crammed full.
+Perhaps you want to keep your personal and workspaces tidy or want to remember birthdays, anniversaries and other important dates, or it is just a messy drawer or cupboard that you cannot close because it is crammed full.

 There are many tools you can use to help you stay organised from apps, professional organisers to an old-fashioned notepad and pen.
 This month is the perfect time to think about investing in those things and getting your mind, body and environment organised.

 For me, I will be embracing Creativity Month.
 Never underestimate the power and importance of creativity in your life.
 It is important to think outside the box, pick away at ideas, or follow the thread of that wild notion.
 Whether it is writing, photography, design, or something crafty it is always good to be you and exhibit it in your own way.

 Creativity is an attribute that is all too often underappreciated, which is unfortunate.
 As I have said before in ‘Does high school education really matter?’ the academic system stifles those who do not stand out.
 This can continue into adulthood and into business, where it can be difficult to break free of those self-imposed limits.
 Not everyone is an artist, but I believe everyone could benefit from a bit more creativity in their life.